 3. KEEPING DIABETES AND OTHER DISEASES AT BAY

-A low GI diet will keep your blood sugar stable which in itself can help treat and stave off diabetes, heart disease, and obesity.
-Unfortunately these nasty diseases have a long list of side effects in themselves, which makes a low GI diet, along with a good fitness plan, absolutely vital for long term health.
+A low GI diet will keep your blood sugar stable, which in itself can help treat and stave off diabetes, heart disease, and obesity.
+Unfortunately, these nasty diseases have a long list of side effects in themselves, making a low GI diet along with a good fitness plan absolutely vital for long term health.

 LOW GLYCEMIC FOOD LIST: